nseddon/Phishing_versus_Legitimate_Sites/README.md

-# Female_Socioeconomic_Employment_Comparison
+# Phishing_versus_Legitimate_Sites
-The topic selected is on Female Socioeconomic employement comparison for those in Bangladesh.
-Gendered employment discrepancies occur in the majority of social populations.
+The topic selected is on

 ## Reason that topic was selected
-This topic was selected to determine if there are factors that would best support female employment that could be used to improve employment.
+This topic was selected to determine
 ## What are we going to answer?